dotI0/SPP-Legion-V2-Query-Builder/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea or improvement for SPP-V2-Query-Builder
-title: ''
+title: "[Feature]: "
-labels: ''
+labels: enhancement
-assignees: ''
+assignees: ""
 ---

-**Is your feature request related to a problem?
-Please describe.**
+## Feature Summary
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A short and clear description of the requested feature or improvement.

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
+---

+## Problem / Motivation
+Describe the problem or limitation you are currently facing.

+Why is this feature needed?
+What workflow or use case does it improve?

+---

+## Proposed Solution
+Describe how you imagine the feature should work.

+- UI changes?
+- New options or settings?
+- Behavior changes?

+---

+## Alternative Solutions
-A clear and concise description of any alternative solutions or features you've considered.
+Describe any alternative approaches or workarounds you have considered.

-**Additional context**
+---

+## Scope
+What areas would this feature affect?

+- [ ] UI / UX
+- [ ] Query Builder logic
+- [ ] Declaration handling
+- [ ] Save State handling
+- [ ] Export / Import
+- [ ] Other (please specify)

+---

+## Additional Context
-Add any other context or screenshots about the feature request here.
+Add any additional context, screenshots, mockups, or references that help explain the request.